PajoHack/Clonmel-dogwalking-volunteers/README.md

 - Home Page

    - The home page contains a hero image on high resolution screens and is replaced with an animated gif on mobile devices.
-   - Next the user will see three divisions with a sentence each giving a brief summary of the site.
+   - Next the user will see three divisions with a sentence in each giving a brief summary of the site.
    - This section also contains three call to action buttons encouraging the user to either read more or register their interest.
    - The "Read More" button brings the user to the about page where more can be read about the purpose of the site and how the idea came about.
    - The "Register" button takes users to the register page.
 Here the user can register with the site as either a dog owner or volunteer.